Why climate action is important for us all

 Our climate strategy

-Our strategy is designed to maximise the climate transition’s economic benefits for customers, NAB, and the community, and help to achieve emissions reduction targets consistent with a maximum temperature rise of 1.5°C above pre-industrial levels by 2100.
+Our strategy aims to maximise the climate transition’s economic benefits for customers, NAB, and the community, and help to achieve emissions reduction targets consistent with a maximum temperature rise of 1.5°C above pre-industrial levels by 2100.

 Action we're taking